kasemdeautsch/PP4/TESTING.md

 `Click on Buttons on My Bookings page`

+The 'Edit' and 'Delete' buttons are assigned a dynamic data attribute that responds to user interactions
+and apply an action using [Javascript](/static/js/script.js) code and was also tested manually:

 | Scenario        | Expected           | result  |
 | ------------- |:-------------:| -----:|
 | Click on 'Edit booking' button | 1. should navigate to a new page with the selected booking details 2. should be able to change any particular field detail  | 1.
 Pass- as expected when clicked navigates to new page with the selected booking details  2.
 Pass - as expected the user is able to change every detail in any field|